raffaelecarelle/Php-Error-Insight-Symfony-Bundle/README.md

 - AI analysis adds latency to error pages
 - Consider using local AI models for faster response times
-- The bundle is automatically disabled in production for performance

 ## Development